trinodb/trino/docs/src/main/sphinx/language/types.md

 ## Fixed-precision

+Fixed-precision numbers can be expressed as numeric literals such as `1.1`, and are supported by the `DECIMAL` data type.

+Underscore characters are ignored within literal values, and can be used to increase readability.
+For example, decimal `123_456.789_123` is equivalent to `123456.789123`.
+Preceding underscores, trailing underscores, and underscores beside the comma (`.`) are not permitted.

+Leading zeros in literal values are permitted and ignored.
+For example, `000123.456` is equivalent to `123.456`.

 ### `DECIMAL`

-A fixed precision decimal number.
+A fixed-precision decimal number.
 Precision up to 38 digits is supported but performance is best up to 18 digits.

 The decimal type takes two literal parameters: